 Annual Beer Events during baseball season

 Padres Beerfest is held in May, June and September.
 Also June is Craft Beer Month in San Diego.

 Petco Park Insider is your guide to enjoying games in San Diego at the Padres baseball stadium.
-Please join the conversation on Twitter @PetcoParkSD or contact Petco Park Insider.
+Please join the conversation on Twitter @PetcoParkSD or contact us at Petco Park Insider.